HellBrick/AsyncCollections/README.md

 * `AsyncQueue` itself
 * `AsyncCollection` that wraps `ConcurrentQueue`
 * `Nito.AsyncEx.AsyncCollection` (https://github.com/StephenCleary/AsyncEx) that wraps `ConcurrentQueue`
-* `BlockingCollection` + `Task.FromResult` (this isn't really asynchronous and will starve the thread pool on large consumer count, but still is an interesting thing to compare against)
+* `BlockingCollection` (this isn't really asynchronous and will starve the thread pool on large consumer count, but still is an interesting thing to compare against)
 * `System.Threading.Tasks.Dataflow.BufferBlock`

 ```